Durgasravanipenumaka/CPP/Notes.md

 ## 3. Copy Constructor :
 - A constructor whose input arguments or formal arguments is a reference to same class object is calles copy constructor.
-- Copy constructors are invoked when we assign an exixting object to a newly created object at the time of itys declarations.
+- Copy constructors are invoked when we assign an existing object to a newly created object at the time of its declaration.
 - Ex : complex e1

        complex e2=e1; // e2.complex(e1);

 ## Complete combined example (Default, Parameterized, Copy) :
 ```cpp
 #include <iostream>